-Daniel 11:2-19 correlates well with the history until the death of Antiochus III in verse 19 and there are many similarities between Antiochus and the predicted evil king, but Antiochus IV by no means exhausts the passage.
-Antiochus IV is not the complete fulfillment of Daniel’s predicted evil king.
-Antiochus IV is a type of the predicted evil king, but for the complete fulfillment of the prophecies we must search for a later and much more powerful evil king.
+As discussed in the Daniel 11 article, Daniel 11:2-19 correlates well with the history until the death of Antiochus III in verse 19 and there are many similarities between Antiochus and the vile person, but Antiochus IV by no means exhausts the passage.
+Antiochus IV is not the complete fulfillment of Daniel’s vile person.
+Antiochus IV is a type of the vile person, but for the complete fulfillment of the prophecies, we must search for a later and much more powerful evil king.

 Daniel 11 may, therefore, be understood as two stories in one.
 The text describes the history up to and including Antiochus IV, but while discussing Antiochus IV, it jumps to a future and worldwide evil king.

 The Metal Man of Daniel 2 divides world history into six successive ages.